Snehan2k2/Elec_club_Mini_Task_3/Project 2.md

 This is a closed loop control system

-We need to figure out ways to connect 19 IMUs to the MCU (say Arduino UNO)
+We need to figure out ways to connect 19 IMUs to the MCU (say Arduino UNO).
+The IMU used is MPU-6050.
 The IMU sensor works based on I2C communivation.